ebarlas/earth-moon-model/README.md

 The image on the left is a rendering of EMM.
 The design source is freely available on [TinkerCAD](https://www.tinkercad.com/things/2K7GgXmbFCp).

-The image on the right illustrates the perspective of the EMM observer.
+The image below illustrates the perspective of the EMM observer.
 The observer follows the Earth as it travels around the Sun, with the Sun always due west of the observer.